 Video presentations.
-Audio description with ASL support for video on accessible by the Idaho Access Project.
+Example of audio description with ASL support for video by the Idaho Access Project.

 Accessible events.
 The Idaho Access Project teamed up with the Womens and Childrens Alliance to create a more accessible route for their 2021 and Oct.
 2 2022 SueB fundraising run/walk.
 The Urban Route features audio descriptions of the route and points of interest along the way.